jacksoncooper/statusline/README.md

 2. Add another thread to listen for stop and continue signals from `swaybar-protocol`.
 3. Use `Text.ParserCombinators.ReadP` in `base`.
-4. Clean up parser combinators to avoid redundancy, and use `do` notation in blocks.
+4. Clean up parser combinators to avoid redundancy.